Casey Tebo: Career

-Recent Projects
+Recent projects

-In 2017-2018 Tebo wrote two feature-length scripts, "Mad Bastard" an original story by British writer, Christopher Bell.
-The film is in production at Millennium Films.
-In the Spring of 2017, Tebo partnered with Producer Paul Schiff on an original science fiction script "The Carrier" that he wrote.
+In 2017–2018 Tebo wrote two feature-length scripts, Mad Bastard from an original story by British writer, Christopher Bell.
+The film was in development at Millennium Films.
+In the spring of 2017, Tebo partnered with Producer Paul Schiff on an original science fiction script The Carrier that he wrote.

-In 2019 Tebo and Thompson's Vermilion Entertainment secured their first scripted Television show at Universal Cable Productions, a reimagining of Alfred Hitchcock Presents written by Patrick Macmanus.
+In 2019 Tebo and Thompson's Vermilion Entertainment secured their first scripted television show at Universal Cable Productions, a reimagining of Alfred Hitchcock Presents written by Patrick Macmanus.